ebareke/degy/README.md

 ## Installation

-There is no specific installation required to run tools in this rep.
+There is no specific installation required to run tools in this repository.
-Just download them and start using them.

 ## Usage